Critical Thinking Development: Ages 5 to 9

 For children aged five to nine, the pleasure of thinking something through, of expressing and discussing their thoughts, of feeling language to be a source of joy, are all of far greater importance than argumentative rigor or logical reasoning.

 Children debate and give their opinions.
 This stimulates their brain, which creates a whole host of connections, which, in turn, improve their abilities and their cognitive and emotional performance.
 The pleasure of discussion, of having someone listen to your ideas, releases a “flood” of neurotransmitters that promote cerebral development.
 An atmosphere of kindness and benevolence in which the child feels heard produces neural connections and develops various kinds of intelligence.
 As the child learns through debate, putting effort into reflective thought and into verbal and bodily expression, the brain evolves and invests in the future.
-It is spurred on by cognitive stimulation paired with joie de vivre that comes from being heard by others and receiving their undivided attention.
+This results from cognitive stimulation paired with joie de vivre that comes from being heard by others and receiving their undivided attention.

 Parents should not hold back from bringing children into discussions and debates.